casperklein/homeassistant-addons-dev/pi-hole-dhcp-helper/README.md

 ## Setup Pi-hole

-By default, Pi-hole sends it's internal IP address as DNS server to the DHCP clients.
+By default, Pi-hole sends its internal IP address as DNS server to the DHCP clients.
 However the internal IP address is not reachable for them.

 We need to overwrite this with the IP address of Home Assistant, where Pi-hole is running.